eheidelberg/multi-platform-search-extension/README.md

 Install the extension on your Chrome browser.
 If you have the source files, you can load the extension as an "Unpacked extension" by following these steps:

+- Save the files on your PC in a folder
-- Open the Chrome browser and navigate to chrome://extensions/.
+- Open the Chrome browser and navigate to chrome://extensions/
-- Enable "Developer mode" by clicking the toggle switch in the top right corner.
+- Enable "Developer mode" by clicking the toggle switch in the top right corner
 - Click on the "Load unpacked" button, then navigate to the folder containing the extension's source files and select it.
 - Once the extension is installed, you will see its icon in the Chrome browser's toolbar.